Rupert Read: Green Party

 Read was one of 13 Green Party councillors in Norwich, where he was first elected in 2004 to represent Wensum ward and re-elected in 2007 with 49% of the vote.
 He sat on the Joint Highways Committee of the city and county councils, and was spokesperson on Transport for the Green Party city councillors.
 Read stepped down from local politics in 2011 and Wensum was retained by the Green Party.

 Having held a number of officer posts for the Eastern Region Green Party, at the beginning of 2007 Read was selected as Eastern Region Green Party's lead candidate for the European Parliament elections in 2009 and again in 2014.
 The East of England is one of the Green Party's stronger regions in terms of support, and under the proportional representation system on which the European elections operate, the party was optimistic that he would represent them in the European Parliament.
-However, he was beaten to the last of the seven seats in the constituency by the United Kingdom Independence Party (UKIP) in 2009, and similarly in 2014.
+However, he was beaten to the last of the seven seats in the constituency by the UK Independence Party (UKIP) in 2009, and similarly in 2014.
 For the 2019 European Elections, Read stood as the second ranked candidate on the Eastern Region list for the Green Party.
 He stood in the 2009 Norwich North by-election, as the Green Party candidate, and returned the biggest by-election vote share in Green history with 9.7% of the vote.

 Read stood as MP candidate for Cambridge in the 2015 general election.
 He came fourth, having received 8% of the vote.

-Read has also given many talks to Green Party organisations including the Ealing Green Party in March 2019.
+In March 2019, Read delivered a talk at the Ealing Green Party in March 2019.

 In April 2019, Read became the second candidate on the Green Party list for the Eastern Region in the 2019 EU Elections and spent time in May campaigning with Caroline Lucas across the region.
-After the election, he became special adviser to Catherine Rowett during her time as an MEP: the first candidate on the Green Party list for the Eastern Region, who was elected an MEP.
+Following the election, he became special adviser to Catherine Rowett during her time as an MEP: the first candidate on the Green Party list for the Eastern Region, who was elected an MEP.

+Between 2013-2014, Read is recorded as having donated £50,011.69 to the Green Party.